synw/vite-vue/README.md

 Vue.js mixin for http operations and state management

 Note: for now this app is old school style: ES5 with classic script load tags.
-The benefit is simplicity with zero cognitive overhead neither tooling requirements.
+The benefit is simplicity with zero cognitive load neither tooling requirements.
 It is usable with a classic javascript knowledge and basic Vue.js notions.
 That said some other flavours might come up later, like ES6 or Typescript.
 Anyway the classic old school approach or mindset will be supported.